telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

 ---
-title: Conditions and Actions in Fiddler's Rules
+title: Using Conditions and Actions
-description: "Learn how to understand and use the final and non-final actions when creating and executing a rule in Fiddler Everywhere."
+description: "Learn what matching conditions and actions are and understand the difference between final and non-final actions when working with rules in Fiddler Everywhere."
-type: how-to
 slug: fiddler-rules-actions
 publish: true
-res_type: kb
+previous_url: /knowledge-base/final-and-non-final-actions
+position: 20
 ---

+# Using Conditions and Actions

+A **rule** in Fiddler Everywhere is a feature that enables you to use a condition to match targeted traffic (HTTP requests and responses) and then apply a specific action to modify its original behavior.

 The article lists and explains the supported matching [conditions](#conditions) and applicable [actions](#actions) while creating a rule with the **Rules** tab in Fiddler Everywhere.
-It also covers the specific of [final and non-final actions](#final-and-non-final-actions) and their immediate result on the modified traffic.
+It also covers the specifics of [final and non-final actions](#final-and-non-final-actions) and their immediate result on the modified traffic.

 ## Conditions